ocsii/Capstone-Backend-Fine-Tuning/README.md

-# Capstone - Fine Tuning Model on School Handbook Data - Fullstack Web Applicaation
+# Capstone - Fine Tuning Model on School Handbook Data: Fullstack Web Applicaation

 This project contains a **Backend API**, **Data Preparation scripts**, and a **Frontend React application**.
 Follow the instructions below to set up each component.